 - Copies of all term papers, including those for AYF courses, must be turned in to the AYF Program Center no later than 15 days after the end of the semester.
 Please submit your papers in electronic form (Word.doc, Word.docx, PDF, RTF, or Open Office documents are accepted). - At the end of the academic year, you must complete all coursework before leaving Freiburg.
 Any extensions beyond this date or Incompletes require approval in writing by the Resident Director before you leave Freiburg.
 Should you find yourself unable to adhere to the aforementioned deadlines and end up with an INC (= Incomplete) on your AYF transcript, you must get an extension in writing from your Resident Director to submit your work or your grade(s) to AYF at a later time.
-If you do not obtain an extension, all INCs on the AYF transcript will be converted to an "F" at your home university at the end of the semester that follows your return to the United States, whatever the exact date may be at your home institution.
+If you do not obtain an extension, all INCs on the AYF transcript will be converted to a failing grade ("F" or "E") at your home university at the end of the semester that follows your return to the United States.
+Consult your home institution for the exact date.